Simple Dreams: Critical reception

+Rolling Stone stated: "Throughout Simple Dreams (in which Ronstadt and Asher wisely have scaled down the production), the singer evokes a bittersweet world of disappointments, fantasies and cheerfully brazen assertions."
 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote:

 Accolades

-"Blue Bayou" was nominated for the Record of the Year Grammy award in early 1978.
-It also earned Ronstadt a Grammy nomination for Best Pop Vocal Performance Female, alongside Barbra Streisand, Dolly Parton, Carly Simon, and Debby Boone.
+"Blue Bayou" was nominated for the Grammy Award for Record of the Year in early 1978.
+It also earned Ronstadt a Grammy nomination for Best Pop Vocal Performance, Female, alongside Barbra Streisand, Dolly Parton, Carly Simon, and Debby Boone, while the album was nominated for the Grammy Award for Best Engineered Album, Non-Classical (Val Garay).

+Peter Asher also won the Grammy Award for Producer of the Year, Non-Classical in-part for his work on this album.